shipwright-io/community/ships/0016-enable-local-source-code-support.md

 - **Ability to ensure reproducible Builds for bundle images**: Users should be able to verify if source code corresponds to a particular bundle image.
 To achieve this we can apply the pattern of reproducible builds, by pinning images timestamps to a particular time in the past.
 An example of the concept on reproducible builds is explained in [here](https://reproducible-builds.org/).

-- **Ability to specify particular directories that should not be bundled**: Users should be able to signalize using a `.shpignore` file, which directories to not be included in the bundle, e.g. _/vendor_.
+- **Ability to specify particular directories that should not be bundled**: Users should be able to signalize using a `.shpignore` file, which directories not to include in the bundle, e.g. _/vendor_.
 Reasonable defaults like _.github_ should be in place.
-Syntax should be similar/compatible with to the definitions in a `.gitignore` or `.dockerignore` file.
+Syntax should be similar/compatible with the definitions in a `.gitignore` or `.dockerignore` file.

 ### Proposal 01: API modifications